Late Stage Lyme Disease | Chronic Lyme Disease | Lyme Disease Awareness

 Healing from chronic Lyme Disease

 Through nutrition, self-care, mental health practices, physical therapy, holistic remedies, medication, and light exercise I have been able to better control my lyme disease and embark on my healing journey.
 I know first-hand the tremendous physical and mental suffering that comes along with lyme disease and its many co-infections.
-I also contracted a staph infection, Bartonella, Babesia and other parasites due to the lyme, so a treatment plan was devised for that as well.
+I also contracted a chronic staph infection, Bartonella, Babesia and other parasites due to the lyme, so a treatment plan was devised for that as well.
 The world of western medicine is not up-to-speed on lyme disease, and this means there are thousands of individuals out there who are in suffering in lyme-limbo.
-I saw over 10 doctors, some of them at the top-ranked hospitals in Chicago, before being referred to a lyme specialist (LLMD) who provided me a treatment plan and the support I needed to combat this disease.
+I saw over 10 doctors, some of them at the top-ranked university hospitals in Chicago, before being referred to a lyme specialist (LLMD) who provided me a treatment plan and the medical support I needed to combat this disease.

 lyme disease is hard to diagnose

 The bottom line is to trust your gut.
 You know your body better than anyone else, if you think something is wrong, don't stop until you get answers.
 This disease is leaving people paralyzed and in wheelchairs, some young people have even lost their lives because they never received the proper diagnosis or treatment in time.
 I can only hope and pray that enough people speak out and we see a major overhaul with lyme disease treatment in the next several years.
-The Lyme disease testing that many doctors use based on the CDC's guidelines are highly inaccurate, often inconclusive or indicate false negatives.
-I would know because I came back negative for lyme on the standard test, it wasn't until I had further antibody testing through Igenex in California, that it was discovered.
+As mentioned above, the Lyme disease testing that many doctors use based on the CDC's guidelines are highly inaccurate, often inconclusive or indicate false negatives.
 If you suspect you or a loved one could have lyme disease I encourage you to seek the help of a Lyme Literate Medical Doctor (LLMD) for further testing and treatment options, and time is of the essence when diagnosing and treating this disease.
 (Scroll to the resources links at the bottom of this page for more info)